MaximusXVIII/nerve-diary/README.md

 2316 getting pins and needles across top of the shoulder to the tip of my fingers. not constant but intermittent, with it occuring slightly more on the fingers

+## sunday 14th

 0658 woken up and the pinky and next finger along feels very achey and numbish. unsure how to describe other than that

+0919 lots of pins and needles, especially at the tips of the fingers